 At this moment I’m already working on my next tutorial and some other interesting articles that you will see very soon.
 If you don’t want to miss them you can subscribe to receive my next articles and tutorials by email.

 Using architectural subjects versus other subjects in fine art photography

 “The ultimate pleasure of architecture lies in the most forbidden parts of the architectural act, where limits are perverted and prohibitions are transgressed.”

 As I have stated many times before when talking about what I consider fine art photography, a characteristic of this kind of photography is that the subject is secondary, the vision of the artist being what comes first.
 Thinking like this helps the artist remove the limits he puts on his imagination and creativity and what creates the best conditions for his talent to manifest.
 This is the first and most important principle of what I call (en)Visionography and one of the first prerequisites of creating art.
-You cannot create art wile being limited in your interpretation and you cannot create ar if you censor your imagination.
-However, because what we use to convey our vision is a visual representations of our subjects, when creating fine art photography we have to be aware that there are different ways of working with different kinds of subjects.
+You cannot create art while being limited in your interpretation and you cannot create ar if you censor your imagination.
+However, because what we use to convey our vision is a visual representation of our subjects, when creating fine art photography we have to be aware that there are different ways of working with different kinds of subjects.
 We have at our disposition different visual tools that we can use depending on the subject we are working with, so we can get the most out of it, in order to better express our ideas.